Marsha Blackburn Gives Opening Statement at Judge Amy Coney Barrett’s Confirmation Hearing - Clarksville, TN Online

 |

-« Older: Tennessee Department of Health reports 2,834 new cases of Coronavirus in Tennessee, October 12th, 2020
+« Older: Tennessee Department of Health reports 2,834 new cases of Coronavirus in Tennessee, October 12th, 2020 Newer: National Highway Traffic Safety Administration report shows 2019 Fatality Data Show continued Annual Decline in Traffic Deaths »

 Marsha Blackburn Gives Opening Statement at Judge Amy Coney Barrett’s Confirmation Hearing